networkStructureCloudComputing/infrastructure/README.md

 * AWS CLI

 ## Features
-* Create, Update, and Delete stack and its resources using cloud formation
+* Create, Update, and Delete stack and its resources(RDS, S3, EC2, Route53, etc) using cloud formation